ipad

 If you’d rather go straight to the listing, the App Store URL is apps.apple.com/us/app/instacheckin/id1180392524.
 Open it on the iPad and the App Store app handles the rest.

 Once the install completes, tap Open.
-The first screen you see shows an 8-digit pairing code (it looks something like 4729-8351).
+The first screen shows an 8-digit pairing code (it looks something like 4729-8351) — you can see this on the InstaCheckin App Store listing.
 That code is unique to this iPad and only valid until you pair the kiosk.
 Leave the iPad on this screen — you’ll come back to it in step 2.

 A note on terminology: the InstaCheckin iPad app is the visitor-facing half of the product.
 The other half is the InstaCheckin admin portal — the web dashboard where you manage kiosks, hosts, visitors, and settings.
 You need both.
 The iPad app alone doesn’t do anything until it’s paired to the portal.